Morris’ Buildings (Former)

 Private/No Public Access

 Extent of List Entry

-Extent includes the land described as Lot 3 DP 8249 (CT OT383/249), Otago Land District, and the buildings known as Morris’ Buildings (Former) thereon
+Extent includes the land described as Lot 3 DP 8249 (RT OT383/249), Otago Land District, and the buildings known as Morris’ Buildings (Former) thereon

 Built in 1879, Morris’ Buildings (Former) are a terrace of shops on Wansbeck Street, at the edge of the harbour business district in Oamaru; they have historical and architectural significance as they were designed by the distinguished Oamaru architectural partnership Forrester and Lemon for Oamaru saddler Thomas Morris.

 In the 1870s, the area around Wansbeck Street was close to the business hub of Oamaru – near to the warehousing area, the harbour and the railway station.
 Edward Milton Weedon owned a large block of land.
 Weedon advertised the land and ‘the very Extensive Buildings and Improvements thereon’ for sale in April 1878.
 The buildings were timber, and housed small businesses.

 Saddler Thomas Morris bought the property.
 Morris had set up business in Oamaru in 1865, having previously worked for Reany Brothers in Dunedin.
 His first premises were opposite the ‘Times’ building on Wansbeck Street – perhaps in Weedon’s buildings.
 Morris purchased the land and buildings for £3,000 in May 1878, taking a mortgage out in August 1879.
 In June 1879, Morris’ premises were badly damaged by fire.
 The Star reported that the fire led to the ‘total destruction of five shops, the property of Mr T. Morris.’
 The shops had been occupied by boot manufacturers Mair and Son, cabinet makers Tudhope and Hendry, and painter Mr Larkin.
 The stables owned by a Mr Nihill were undamaged.